This blog post was updated on 28 July 2021.

 The cultural dimension refers to what people search for, as cultural factors influence the way people formulate online queries.
 Culture defines the social structure of the environment you live in, and the way in which you perceive the world.
-To make an example with people searching for the term ‘chair’ online, in Google (English settings) 60% of total search volumes are about the shapes/style of the chair.
-However, 40% of the results in Baidu for the same term are about an action — what you want to do with the chair.
-Remember that differences also exist at a national level.
+For example, when people search for the term “chair” online, in Google (English settings) 60% of total search volumes are about the shapes/style of the chair.
+However, 40% of the results in Baidu for the same term are about an action – i.e. what you want to do with the chair.

-This dimension refers to how people search — how they phrase their queries— which is determined by their language structure.
-Sometimes users split compound nouns when searching online, misspell words, or drop accents.
+This dimension refers to how people search – i.e. how they phrase their queries – which is determined by their language structure.
+Sometimes, users split compound nouns when searching online, misspell words, or drop accents.
 When carrying out international keyword research, it is therefore important to check volumes for both versions of a word.
-Having said this, you should always check your copies with an experienced native linguist before including incorrect versions of words, as you may be targeting terms with completely different meanings.
 It is not advisable to misspell words on your website in the hope of attracting more traffic, but bidding on both the correct and incorrect forms when it comes to paid search campaigns could be a successful approach for some languages and search engines.

 This dimension refers to where people search.
-Search engines were first designed for a specific market, and often language.
-As a result, they behave differently with different languages, and they each have their own unique keyword tool; some of these are the Google Keyword Planner, Baidu Keyword Planner, Wordstat (Yandex), and Naver Keyword Tool.
+Search engines were first designed for a specific market, and often a specific language.
+As a result, they behave differently with different languages, and they each have their own unique keyword tool, such as Google Keyword Planner, Baidu Keyword Planner, Wordstat (Yandex), and Naver Keyword Tool.
 These will help you to find the most accurate keywords for your campaign, but bear in mind that different ones return different information and suit specific contexts.
-Here again a native linguist will be able to help you make the most of the appropriate search engine for your international campaign.
+A native linguist will be able to help you make the most of the appropriate search engine for your international campaign.